What is heat illness and what are the occupational health and safety risks?

 - Proper hydration and the difference between water and energy drinks, coffee, and alcohol

-- Elements of an effective heat illness prevention plan
+- Elements of an effective heat illness prevention program

 - For farmers/supervisors: support for Cal/OSHA §3395 compliance